 Update December 17, 2013:

 Sad to say, SSS has announced that it has suspended the SSS Educational Loan Program for first-time applicants.
 Why?
-Because the 7-billion-peso budget for the program has been fully allocated to the first 59,600 students who have started receiving their educational loans from SSS.
+Because the 7-billion-peso budget for the program has been fully allocated to the first 59,600 students whose initial loan applications were approved and who have started receiving their educational loans from SSS.